Ego the Living Planet: Marvel Cinematic Universe

 Ego appears in media set in the Marvel Cinematic Universe, portrayed by Kurt Russell.
-This version is Peter Quill and Mantis' biological father and claims to be a Celestial.
+This version is the father of Peter Quill and Mantis and claims to be a Celestial.
 Additionally, he came into existence millions of years ago and learned to use his cosmic powers to manipulate matter and form an entire planet around himself as well as utilize many resources and a humanoid avatar to interact with other sentient beings.
 However, he became bored of immortality and disappointed with a universe full of inferior life and sets out to remake the universe in his image via seedlings planted on various worlds.